Texas circuit shaping up for big debut

 The race has been positioned from the outset to bring tourists to Texas.

-Formula One’s last two new circuits, in India and South Korea, were both barely ready by the race weekend with organizers racing against time to lay track surfaces and complete buildings.
+Formula One’s last two new circuits, in India and South Korea, were both barely ready by the race weekend with organisers racing against time to lay track surfaces and complete buildings.

 Sexton assured teams and fans that would not be the case with Texas.